KrisanatA/hacky-hour-website/README.md

-This is hack hour website
+This is hack hour website.